jobrouter/php-rest-client/docs/usage.rst

       // Error handling
    }

 #.
-Lines 5-17: Preparing the data to send as an array according to the JobRouter
+Lines 5-18: Preparing the data to send as an array according to the JobRouter
    REST API documentation.
-To add a file set an array with the keys :php:`path`, :php:`filename` and :php:`contentType`.
-The last one is optional.
+To add a file instantiate a :php:`Brotkrueml\JobRouterClient\Resource\File` object.
+The first argument receives the full path to the file, the other two are optional: You can overwrite the file name and specify a content type.

 #.
-Lines 20-24: Send the data as ``multipart/form-data`` with the key
+Lines 21-25: Send the data as ``multipart/form-data`` with the key
    :php:`multipart` in the array of the third argument.

 But instead of having the hassle with the complex ``processtable`` and